ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ## 10.0 Error Handling

-In the case of errors occuring the method shall not result in any output records.
+In the case of errors occurring the method shall not result in any output records.
-Instead a suitable error shall be emitted.
+Instead, a suitable error shall be emitted.

 ### 10.1 Default links